1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: The Tropic of Cancer marks the northern limit of the sun’s overhead position.

-6. The Tropic of Capricorn lies at:
+6. The Tropic of Capricorn lies at_____________.

 A) 23½° N